Bourbonnais: History

 The first House of Bourbon ended in 1196, with the death of Archambault VII, who had only one heir, Mathilde of Bourbon.
 She married Guy II of Dampierre, who added Montluçon to the possessions of the lords of Bourbon.
 The second house of Bourbon started in 1218, with Archambaud VIII, son of Guy II and Mahaut, and brother of William II of Dampierre.
 He was followed by his son Archambaud IX, who died in Cyprus in 1249, during a crusade.
-The House of Burgundy then acquired Bourbonnais by the marriage of Agnes of Dampierre, daughter of Archambaud IX, to John of Burgundy.
+The House of Burgundy then acquired the Bourbonnais by the marriage of Agnes of Dampierre, daughter of Archambaud IX, to John of Burgundy.

 In 1272, Beatrice of Burgundy (1258-1310), Lady of Bourbon, married Robert de France (1256-1318), Count of Clermont, son of king Louis IX (Saint-Louis).
 Thus began the long-lasting House of Bourbon, which would provide the kings of France from Henry IV in 1589 to Louis-Philippe in 1848, when France abolished its monarchy.

 The Bourbons had concluded an alliance with the royal power.
-They put their forces at the service of the king, thus benefitting from the geographic position of Bourbonnais, located between the royal domains and the duchies of Aquitaine and Auvergne.
+They put their forces at the service of the king, thus benefitting from the geographic position of the Bourbonnais, located between the royal domains and the duchies of Aquitaine and Auvergne.
 This alliance, as well as the marriage of Béatrix de Bourgogne and Robert de France, aided the rise and prosperity of the province.
-In 1327, King Charles (le Bel) elevated Bourbonnais to the status of a duchy.
+In 1327, King Charles (le Bel) elevated the Bourbonnais to the status of a duchy.